8.4.1 Immunization Compliance Policy

 Exemptions to Immunization

-Exemption to immunization may be granted based on individual religious beliefs.
+a.
+Exemption from immunization may be granted based on an individual’s religious beliefs.
 For purposes of this policy, "religious beliefs" include those that are theistic in nature, as well as non-theistic moral or ethical beliefs as to what is right and wrong which are sincerely held with the strength of traditional religious views.
 Personal preferences do not constitute religious beliefs.

 Recommended Vaccinations